MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

 Adding PSyclone Transmute transformation functions
 -----------------------------------------------------------------------------
-Transformation optimisation scripts for Transmute should be kept clean and simple much like the existing PSyKAl scripts,
+Transformation optimisation scripts for Transmute, should be kept clean and simple much like the existing PSyKAl scripts,
 Ref: ``applications/lfric_atm/optimisation/meto-ex1a/psykal/global.py``

-Functions should exist in their own Python script bucket(s) for Transmute like in PSyKAl in LFRic Core.
-Where this bucket is located is WIP, but for now will be here ``interfaces/physics_schemes_interface/build/psyclone_transmute``. |br|
+Functions should exist in their own Python script bucket(s) for Transmute, like in PSyKAl in LFRic Core.
+Where this bucket is located is a WIP, but for now will be here ``interfaces/physics_schemes_interface/build/psyclone_transmute``. |br|
-Longer term most may be held in the PSyTrans repository, with the intention to reduce code duplication
+In the longer term, most may be held in the PSyTran repository, with the intention to reduce code duplication
 here: `PSyTran <https://github.com/MetOffice/PSyTran>`_.

-It is recommended for developers at this time to
+It is recommended for developers at this time to use the following process.

 * Generate an LFRic Apps ticket to drive the work.
-* Put script functions in a Psyclone folder in the Apps ticket here ``interfaces/physics_schemes_interface/build/psyclone_transmute``.
+* Put script functions in a PSyclone folder in the Apps ticket here ``interfaces/physics_schemes_interface/build/psyclone_transmute``.
-* The Python path in the Psyclone_transmute file may need to updated with this path.
+* The Python path in the ``psyclone_transmute.mk`` file may need to updated with this path.
 * Where existing script files and functions exist, please utilise them.
-* Top level calls to these functions of course in the transmute optimisation folder in the application, ``lfric_atm`` and ``ngarch``.
+* Top level calls to these functions should occur in the transmute optimisation folder in the application, ``lfric_atm`` and ``ngarch``.
-* Start a PSyTrans issue to try and get duplicate code removed and new code reviewed.
+* Start a PSyTran issue to try and get duplicate code removed and new code reviewed.
-* Copy down an PSyTrans code used where the duplicated code has been removed into the Apps ticket so we have a local copy, with a comment with the Apps ticket and PSyTrans issue.
+* Copy down an PSyTran code used where the duplicated code has been removed into the Apps ticket so we have a local copy, with a comment with the Apps ticket and PSyTran issue.
-* Currently PSyTrans is not integrated into the build system.
+* Currently PSyTran is not integrated into the build system.
 * Link this ticket
   `Apps906 <https://code.metoffice.gov.uk/trac/lfric_apps/ticket/906#ticket>`_,
   and update it with the functions duplicated to capture technical debt.